camanoja/proofs/plan/plan.md

   - Examples: 1 = 2/2 = 3/3
  - Sum notation
  - Sets N and R
+  * Additive; Multiplicative Closure of N and R

  - Theorems vs. Lemmas vs. Corollaries

 ## Introduction
 - What are Proofs?
-  * A tool for truth
+  * A tool for truth; allows us to definitively state whether something is true or not.
   * A product of philosophy; deeper than the mathematics that perhaps we are led to believe
   * Allows us to explore the field of mathematics given fundamental tools